 Across the world, big banks remain king of the currency markets.
 JPMorgan, Deutsche Bank and Citi trade the highest volumes with the majority of FX traded by financial institutions such as hedge funds and pension funds.
 Banks still remain the go-to option for large corporates and financial institutions as the volume in which these companies trade is so vast that banks offer competitive spreads and a huge variety of hedging solutions including forwards, swaps and options.

-Most of the major UK currency brokers in London launched between the mid 90’s to mid 00’s when the barriers to entry were much lower than they are today – regulation in particular was softer making it much more accessible for entrepreneurs to launch a currency brokerage.
+Most of the major UK currency brokers in London launched between the mid 90’s to mid 00’s when the barriers to entry were much lower than they are today – regulation in particular was softer, thus making it more accessible for entrepreneurs to launch a currency brokerage.
 With the UK gaining an early jump-start against other nations it has remained the global hub for currency brokers.
-No doubt firms would have been attracted by the EU ‘passporting’ rights as well – leaving the EU will present challenges for the UK and it will need to continue to incentivise currency brokers to retain London as their global headquarters.

 How Many Currency Brokers Actually Exist in the UK?